sidibie1/boundary_boxes_be/README.md

 Step 4: Run npm install once to install all the packages

+Step 5: Update username and password for Mongo DB Client

-Step 5: Use node mainFile.js command to start the backend server
+Step 6: Use node mainFile.js command to start the backend server